5 Wrestling Moves The World Could Do Without

 Let's look at 5 of these moves that make you want to turn the channel to a ping pong game or even watch Sex in the City.

 For the record I love wrestling and these wrestlers.
 This is all in fun so please do not take anything I say here to seriously.

 As if Santino Marella were not goofy enough.
-His thick accent and bushy unibrow put him right there with wrestling greats like Gearge the Animal Steele and the Bushwackers. he will forever be enshrined as a comedic jester of professional wrestling.
+His thick accent and bushy unibrow put him right there with wrestling greats like George the Animal Steele and the Bushwackers.
+He will forever be enshrined as a comedic jester of professional wrestling.
 Santino's finisher is as intimidating as Kelly Kelly challenging Mark Henry and Big Vis to an eat off.
 Calling it a finisher is like calling McDonalds gourmet.

 Don't get me wrong.
 Santino is a fine wrestler and a great mic worker.
-Is character is unique, well unless you are familiar with Norman and Eugene.
+Hiss character is unique, well unless you are familiar with Norman and Eugene.
 It seems he always relies on these comedic twist to accomplish a win in the ring.
 These twist generally lead to the moment were his patented cobra comes out to bite.
 (If you can call a mild slap in the chest a bite.)